trimstray/nginx-admins-handbook/README.md

 ###### Rationale

-  > When Nginx receives a request no matter what is the subdomain being requested, be it `www.example.com` or just the plain `example.com` this `if` directive is always evaluated.
-Since you’re requesting Nginx to check for the `Host` header for every request.
+  > When NGINX receives a request no matter what is the subdomain being requested, be it `www.example.com` or just the plain `example.com` this `if` directive is always evaluated.
+Since you’re requesting NGINX to check for the `Host` header for every request.
 It’s extremely inefficient.

   > Instead use two server directives like the example below.
-This approach decreases Nginx processing requirements.
+This approach decreases NGINX processing requirements.

 ###### Example